sehyun03/sehyun03.github.io/_posts/2023-10-25-research-interest.md

 In addition, our work, Kim et al., IJCV 2022, has investigated the application of multiple-instance learning for weakly supervised learning, aiming to elevate label efficiency.

 Beyond label efficiency, I believe in the potential of data selection or refinement in improving model fairness and mitigating data imbalance.
-As part of this exploration, my study, Kim et al., NeurIPS 2022, was focused on creating strategies to address existing biases within datasets.
+As part of this exploration, our study, Kim et al., NeurIPS 2022, was focused on creating strategies to address existing biases within datasets.

 Looking ahead, I am interested in enhancing the alignment and efficiency of LLM and MLLM models through data filtering, such as data pruning.
 <br><br>